john-m24/talker/README.md

 The agent will:
 1. Listen to your voice command via microphone
-2. Transcribe your speech using offline speech recognition (Sphinx - no API key needed)
+2. Transcribe your speech using Whisper (default) or Sphinx (fallback)
 3. Get context about running and installed apps
 4. Use AI to parse your intent and extract the exact app name
 5. Execute the appropriate AppleScript command

 **Note**: Uses offline speech recognition - no API keys, no internet connection, and no cloud services required!

+**First run with Whisper**: The first time you run with Whisper, it will download the model (~150MB for base model).
+This only happens once.

 ## Project Structure